 Students will master the operation of the torch and become knowledgeable of the gases used in this cutting process.
-Cutting, beveling and gouging of various thicknesses of steel using appropriate tip size, will be accomplished.
-Also the use of alternate fuels will be covered.
+Cutting, piercing, beveling and gouging of various thicknesses of steel using appropriate tip size and pressures will be accomplished.
+Students will also be introduced to the use of alternative fuels and air carbon arc cutting.

-This course provides hands-on instruction in the application of the theories introduced in BWLD102 and BWLD103.
-Students will apply their skill in laying multiple beads in four welding positions.
-This course prepares the student for weld certification and advanced arc welding classes according to AWS Standards.
+This course provides hands-on instruction in the application of the theories introduced in WELD103W.
+Students will apply their skill in laying multiple beads in numerous joint configurations in all four welding positions.
+This course prepares the student for advanced arc welding and American Welding Society certification courses.

 This course introduces the different lines, dimensions, and symbols used in blueprints, as well as the views, symbols, and inspection markings.
 Measurement and math for welders will be covered.

 WELD107W GMAW / FCAW Theory

 This course is designed to cover the fundamental theory associated with the Gas Metal Arc Welding (GMAW) (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) processes, safe practices, power sources, wire and gas selection, as well as the proper applications used on carbon steel.